Wondering which Tel Aviv beach to visit?

 There’s a wide breakwater in the middle that divides this Tel Aviv beach into two separate bays.
 Surfers go out on both sides of the breakwater, summer and winter.

 You can walk along the breakwater path.

-To the right, it leads to TopSea, one of the longest running surfing, kayaking and paddle boarding schools in Israel.
+The right of the breakwater leads to TopSea, one of the longest running surfing, kayaking and paddle boarding schools in Israel.

 On the left you can go have a drink or a snack at TopSea Beach Bar-Restaurant.
 The location is superb and seating is very comfortable on outdoor ‘sofas’.
-Just note, it’s a bit overpriced.
+Just note, it’s not cheap.

-Gordon is one of the loveliest beaches in Tel Aviv, south of the marina and right near the well-known Gordon salt water pool and outdoor gym.
+Gordon Beach is right near the well-known Gordon salt water pool and outdoor gym.